jlvandusen/OpenFire-AIO/README.md

 # OpenFire-AIO
-OpenFire All in One Solenoid, Rumble, Camera and options such as temp sensor This board fits in the 60mm x 25mm area in the front of the PICON-OG assembly
+OpenFire All in One Solenoid, Rumble, Camera and options such as temp sensor

+This board fits in the 60mm x 25mm area in the front of the PICON-OG assembly with additional mods (print out the components under the PICON-OG folder)

 STLs available on the repository are in reference to the piCON-OG lightgun